iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Album art image is displayed in the UI
 - Importing tones from the profile is more convenient
 - Common hotkeys: Ctrl+N, Ctrl+O, Ctrl+S, ...
+- Drag & drop files into the program window
 - Remembers the five recently opened projects
 - Better at opening templates created with old versions of the Toolkit than the Toolkit itself
 - The UI prevents you from creating two main arrangements (represent = 1) for the same path